clementzheng/mechamagnets/README.md

 # Mechamagnets
-A rapid prototyping technique for tactile and functional physical interactive systems <br>via desktop FDM printing and embedded magnets.
+## A rapid prototyping technique for tactile and functional physical interactive systems via desktop FDM printing and embedded magnets.

-_**NOTE** this is a work in progress and is still undergoing heavy editing_

-_For questions and feedback, please contact me at clement.zheng@colorado.edu_
+_**NOTE** this is a work in progress and is still undergoing heavy editing.<br>For questions and feedback, please contact Clement at clement.zheng@colorado.edu._

 ## Videos
 | Video | Link |